WVTX-CD

-WVTX-CD, virtual and UHF digital channel 28, was a low-powered, Class A MyNetworkTV-affiliated television station serving Wheeling, West Virginia that was licensed to Bridgeport, Ohio.
-WVTX-CD, along with its transmission facilities, were owned by OTA Broadcasting, LLC, a corporation owned by Michael Dell's MSD Capital, which also owns eleven other Class A television stations.
+WVTX-CD (channel 28) was a low-power, Class A television station licensed to Bridgeport, Ohio, United States, serving the Wheeling, West Virginia–Steubenville, Ohio market.
+WVTX-CD, along with its transmission facilities, were owned by OTA Broadcasting, LLC, a company owned by Michael Dell's MSD Capital, which also owned 11 other Class A television stations.
 WTRF's owner, Nexstar Media Group, programmed WVTX under a time brokerage agreement.

 History

-WVTX-CD was originally a satellite station for independent Pittsburgh station WBGN-LP with the W28AS call sign.
+WVTX-CD was originally a translator for independent Pittsburgh station WBGN-LP with the W28AS call sign.
 The station's call sign changed to WDBW-CA on January 16, 2004, and again to WVTX-CA on February 17, 2004.

 Under a local marketing agreement that began in late 2004, Bruno-Goodworth Network retained ownership of WVTX-CA, the station increased power, ceased transmitting WBGN programming, and started its own newscast, produced locally by WVTX Inc., which also shared ownership with cable-only WB affiliate WBWO.

-WVTX-CA affiliated with UPN in December 2004 and became the only UPN affiliate serving West Virginia viewers; it produced programming such as a daily 5:30 pm newscast and coverage of local church services.
+WVTX-CA affiliated with UPN in December 2004 and became the only UPN affiliate serving West Virginia viewers; it produced programming such as a daily 5:30 p.m. newscast and coverage of local church services.
 WVTX-CA also enjoyed carriage on several area cable systems including Comcast, which carried the station on channel 3.

 When UPN and the WB merged to form The CW in September 2006, WVTX-CA lost its network affiliation; the CW affiliation went to WBWO.
-WVTX Inc. then returned WVTX-CA to The Bruno Goodworth Network, and the station returned to simulcasting WBGN-LP.
+WVTX Inc. then returned WVTX-CA to the Bruno-Goodworth Network, and the station returned to simulcasting WBGN-LP.
 The station soon began broadcasting digitally, and assumed its final call sign of WVTX-CD on May 2, 2013.
 As Wheeling's only independent television station, WVTX-CD aired a mix of local programs and first run syndicated programming.
 The station was no longer carried on the Comcast system, but remained available over the air.

 On September 26, 2013, Bruno-Goodworth Network signed a time brokerage agreement with WTRF-TV (channel 7, then owned by West Virginia Media Holdings).
 Under the agreement, WVTX-CD's main channel began to carry the Fox and MyNetworkTV programming of WTRF's second subchannel and the ABC programming of WTRF's third subchannel.
-OTA Broadcasting purchased the Bruno-Goodworth Network and its eleven television stations, including WVTX, on October 10, 2013.
+OTA Broadcasting purchased the Bruno-Goodworth Network and its 11 television stations, including WVTX, on October 10, 2013.
 Fox programming was dropped September 1, 2014 after WTRF lost the affiliation to WTOV-TV (channel 9).
 Nexstar Broadcasting Group announced on November 17, 2015 that it would purchase the West Virginia Media Holdings stations, including WTRF-TV, for $130 million; it assumed control of the stations through a time brokerage agreement in December 2015 and completed the acquisition on January 31, 2017.